10 Reasons an Independent Tied Scaffold Might Collapse

 8. Incorrect Couplers Used To Join Tubes Together

 Couplers are used to join tubes together in a scaffold.
-If they are not fitted correctly, the joints could open up and cause structural failure.
+The joints could open up and cause structural failure if they are not fitted correctly.
 To prevent this, employers must ensure that all couplers used on an independently tied scaffold meet the appropriate British Standards for construction and repair work.

 9. Scaffold Struck By Mobile Plant Or Machinery